ChaunceyQuam/ca-temperatures/README.md

 ## assignment
-Unfortunately I am unable to place my `.md` file into the  `assignment` directory so it is located in the main file directory.
+My final project is titled `Final_Project_Submission.md`.
+Unfortunately I am unable to commit my rendered output file `Final_Project_Submission.md` into the  `assignment` directory so it is located in the main file directory.

-All work for this assignment should be in the `assignment` directory.
-You will work in the `.Rmd` notebook, and commit your rendered output files (`.md` and associated files) in the `assignment` directory as well.
+There are accompanying files for this assignment located in the `assignment` directory.
+My work is located in the `.Rmd` notebook.

 ## Special files